 Mallard Creek is a wonderful school.
 I have nothing but good things to say about mallard creek.
 My older child attended Kindergarten through fifth grade.
 He had three different Principals while there.
 Each one was caring and very involved in the operation of the school.
 My middle child is now in first grade at Mallard Creek in the Learning Immersion magnent program and is thriving.
 The key to children's success is teacher principal AND parent involvement.

 Mallard Creek is a public elementary school in Charlotte.
-The principal of Mallard Creek is Ms Natalie Lowe, whose e-mail is email@example.com.
-842 children attend Mallard Creek and identify mostly as Black, non-Hispanic; Multiracial; and American Indian/Alaskan Native.
-45% of the 842 students here get reduced lunch prices.
+The principal of Mallard Creek is Ms Natalie Lowe and can be contacted at email@example.com.
+842 students attend Mallard Creek and identify mostly as Black, non-Hispanic; Multiracial; and American Indian/Alaskan Native.
+45% of the 842 students here are paying reduced lunch prices.
 The student to teacher ratio at Mallard Creek is 17:1.
 Countryside Montessori School is one of the nearest elementary schools.